Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - IvanBomb images now display and the bombs detonate at center of buildings instead of in top-leftmost cell of the building foundation.
 - Fixed BibShape drawing for a couple of frames during buildup for buildings with long buildup animations.
 - Animation with `Tiled=yes` now supports `CustomPalette`.
+- Weapons with `Level=true` projectile now prompt the firer to move in range if there is an obstacle in between the firer and target where the projectile would be forced to detonate.

 ## Animations